scoulomb/dev_resume/README.md

 - automate readme -> DONE and related to readme so only there
 - link OK (yaml, output pdf and web and gravatar)
 - open browser => NO
+- 19jul ok; may need to clean github.io with the time as long update or do amend?
+- full ci/cd blocked by elegant theme
 ### TODO

 - ALign LI?